wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-release-notes.md

 <tr>
 <td>Storm General Availability</td>
 <td>Apache Storm clusters are generally available.
-For more details, see <a href="/documentation/articles/hdinsight-storm-getting-started/" target="_blank">Getting started using Storm in HDInsight</a>.</td>
+For more details, see Get started using Storm in HDInsight.</td>
 <td>Service</td>
 <td>Storm</td>
 <td>N/A</td>